RalphAS/GenericSchur.jl/README.md

 More details are in the function docstring.
 Although the balancing function also does permutations to isolate trivial subspaces, the Schur routines do not yet exploit this opportunity for reduced workload.

+## Subspaces, condition, and all that.

+Methods for reordering a Schur decomposition (`ordschur`) and computing condition numbers (`eigvalscond`) and subspace separation (`subspacesep`) are provided.
+The algorithms are translated from LAPACK, but this implementation has had limited testing.

+## Generalized eigensystems

+Methods for the generalized eigenvalue problem (matrix pencils), extending `schur(A,B)` from LinearAlgebra, are available as of release 0.3.0.
+The algorithms are translated from LAPACK, but this implementation has had limited testing.

 ## Acknowledgements